bianlab/mosaic2hsi/README.md

 # mosaic2hsi
 A set of trained networks for reconstructing hyperspectral images from a raw mosaic image.
+For more information, please contact Liheng Bian (bian at bit dot edu dot cn).

 # Environment
 Python: 3.7